Yesterday, a friend found out they had lost a friend of theirs to brutal violence.

-If Mr. Rogers’ words don’t speak to you, for whatever reason, or if they do and you are so inclined (with the warning that this speaker is explicit about his own experiences of being abused as a child as well as having engaged in violence toward others as he grew older), maybe Sammy Rangel’s will.
+If Mr. Rogers’ words don’t speak to you, for whatever reason, or if they do and you are so inclined to listen to someone else speak (with the warning that this speaker is explicit about his own experiences of being abused as a child as well as having engaged in violence toward others as he grew older), maybe Sammy Rangel’s words will resonate with you.
 He is a man who lived both sides of violence, suffering it being inflicted on him, and causing others to suffer by inflicting it on them.
 He has changed.
 He is no longer a person who engages in violence.
 He has started an organization called the Forgiveness Project.

 Not unlike Christopher Piccolini, who used to be a part of a violent hate group, and who now helps other people leave such organizations.
 I have watched several of his talks, and he does discuss violence in some detail, at times more explicitly than others, and at the moment I do not have the wherewithal to watch again, but in any case, again, please only watch if you feel able to hear violence discussed in some degree of detail.

-Eve Ensler alo suffered a great deal of violence in her home as a child, and while her experience was not one in which she also engaged in violence, she, too, grew up to work to help other people who suffer from violence.
+Eve Ensler also suffered a great deal of violence in her home as a child, and while her experience was not one in which she also engaged in violence, that I am aware of, she, too, grew up to work to help other people who suffer from violence.
 As with the above talks, there is explicit reference to violence, including sexual violence, so again, please, if that is something you feel unable to engage with in the moment, don’t watch.

-I wish everyone the strength and support to handle difficulties, however great or small, and the sense of self-worth to ask for help from those who are able/qualified to do so; whether because of being hurt, so that you can be helped to find a way to safety; or because you are thinking about hurting someone (whether yourself or someone else), so you can find your way to decide not to do it, and do something else instead.
+I wish everyone the strength and support to handle difficulties, however great or small, and the sense of self-worth to ask for help from those who are able/qualified to do so; whether you need help because of being hurt, so that you can be helped to find a way to safety; or you need help because you are thinking about hurting someone (whether yourself or someone else), so you can find your way to decide not to do it, and do something else instead.